laravel/docs/upgrade.md

 ### Authorization

 The `Illuminate\Auth\Access\UnauthorizedException` has been renamed to `Illuminate\Auth\Access\AuthorizationException`.
-The is unlikely to affect your application if you are not manually catching this exception.
+This is unlikely to affect your application if you are not manually catching this exception.

 ### Collections